WeaPoN-wpn/RS-MovieLens/README.md

 # RS-MovieLens
-MovieLens Recommender: A Comparative Study of Recommendation Algorithms Access the full project report here (Full_Report.pdf)
+MovieLens Recommender: A Comparative Study of Recommendation Algorithms

 ## Abstract

 This project compares various recommender system models on the MovieLens 1M dataset.
 Models include Content-Based, Collaborative Filtering, Singular Value Decomposition (SVD), and Deep Learning.
 The Softmax Deep Neural Network performed best with the lowest Mean Square Error (MSE) on the test set.
+For a more detailed analysis and discussion, please refer to the [full project report](Full_Report.pdf).

 ## Table of Contents